 Catwoman takes center stage in this tantalizing DC Showcase animated short included on the home video release of

-Eliza Dushku is excellent as Catwoman.
-She’s able to bring a fierce sexuality to the character without it becoming over-the-top.
-Yes, there are moments where it gets somewhat embarrassing with just how far this film goes with the sexual content, but Dushku is able to keep her character’s voice in check.
-Dushku seems to be having a ball.
-I can’t help but notice how many different characters John DiMaggio – who also voices the main antagonist Rough Cut – voiced in this sort.
-You’ll notice – trust me.
+First and foremost, Eliza Dushku is excellent as Catwoman.
+She's able to bring a fierce sexuality to the character without it becoming over-the-top.
+Yes, there are moments where it gets somewhat embarrassing with just how far this short goes with the sexual content, but Dushku is able to keep her character's voice in check, and seems to be having a ball.
+I can't help but notice how many different characters John DiMaggio - who also voices the main antagonist Rough Cut - voiced in this sort.
+You'll notice - trust me.

-It’s a fairly straightforward story, though credit needs to be given to Director Lauren Montgomery.
-The action sequences, specifically an excellent chase scene, are inventive and very enjoyable.
+It's a fairly straightforward story, though credit needs to be given to director Lauren Montgomery.
+The action sequences, specifically an excellent chase scene part-way through, are inventive and really fun.
 Montgomery seems to handle the camera with ease as we weave through traffic with Catwoman trying to catch her prey.
-Bullets fly and cars crash in this breath-taking highlight to the 15-minute short.
-However, I am surprised at how shameless some of the more sexual elements of the short are, especially a rather extended number with a dancer’s striptease (and Catwoman actually stripping herself to get to get some answers).
-It seems really excessive at times and eats up a sizeable chunk of the short’s running time.
-I’m sure some will be titillated with it, sure, but it just seems to drag.
-I also couldn't help but notice that the short abandons the comic-shop opening sequence found in the other shorts.
+However, I am surprised at how excessively over-the-top some of the more sexual elements of the short are, especially the extended striptease sequence with Catwoman.
+Some will be titillated with it, sure, but it just seems to drag and is borderline shameful.

 Overall, a fun short, but it falls short of DC Showcase: Jonah Hex or DC Showcase: Green Arrow as being truly memorable.
-Montogomery and Writer Paul Dini bring us a sexy trip to Gotham with Catwoman as the star, but sadly, there’s little reason to swing by for another visit.
+Montogomery and writer Paul Dini take us on a pretty fun (albeit occasionally undue) trip to Gotham with Catwoman as the pilot, but sadly, there's little reason to swing by for a return visit.
+Woirth a watch!